 However, in a case involving assault and/or battery, the conduct in question is intentional.

 Georgia tort law recognizes that civil damages are appropriate when someone is a victim of another’s assault and/or battery.
+To recover these damages, work with an Atlanta personal injury attorney.

 While common speech and popular culture typically pair “assault” and “battery” together when talking about a physical attack upon the person of another, these two phrases actually signify two distinct wrongs and it is quite possible to have one without the other.